 — Houston Texans (@HoustonTexans) January 27, 2016

 — NDSU Athletics (@NDSUathletics) January 23, 2016

-*last time Cleveland drafted a QB in the first round it was Heisman winner Johnny Manziel, so far a disappointing experiment.The BEST SALES on Amazon NOW ]
+*last time Cleveland drafted a QB in the first round it was Heisman winner Johnny Manziel, so far a disappointing experiment.Up to 70% off on Hottest Amazon Deals]